Innovative Pedagogies for International Development, June 2021

 - engage participants in the use of some of these tools in a virtual learning exchange session

-This skill building session will equip practitioner participants with relevant technologies potentially deployable for learning within resource-constrained settings.
+This skill-building session will equip practitioner participants with relevant technologies potentially deployable for learning within resource-constrained settings.
 Specifically, these technologies must be cost-effective in subscription, capable of running on low bandwidth, and adaptable to multiple synchronous usage for maximum individual and group learning.
 Some of these will be deployed for the experience of participating practitioners of the session.

 The session will include a combination of storytelling; individual, paired and group brainstorming moments; demonstrations; as well as short practice and presentation periods.